Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 - segregated for separate slaughter and special inspection, or

 - not allowed to enter the human food chain

-Meat inspectors also collect samples for various provincial and federal surveillance programs and food safety projects such as Brucellosis and Chronic Wasting Disease testing.
+Meat inspectors and inspection specialists collect samples (meat and fecal) from carcasses for various provincial and federal surveillance programs and food safety projects such as E. coli O157:H7 monitoring and poultry monitoring.

-Up to 3 unannounced processing inspections are conducted in provincially licensed meat facilities each year to help ensure food safety.
-During these inspections, all aspects related to the food safety systems and the facility are evaluated, providing a comprehensive snapshot of each facility’s processing operations.
+Up to 3 unannounced processing inspections are conducted in provincially licensed meat facilities each year to help ensure food safety and compliance with regulatory monitoring.
+During these inspections, all aspects related to the food safety systems and the facility are evaluated, providing a comprehensive overview of each facility’s processing operations.

 |Inspection period||Facilities operating||Inspections conducted||% Facilities inspected|

 Figure 1.
-Processing inspection completion rate at Agriculture and Forestry-licensed meat facilities, fiscal year comparison
+Processing inspection completion rate at Alberta government licensed meat facilities, fiscal year comparison

-In addition to processing inspections, 6,455 slaughter inspections were conducted in the 2017 to 2018 fiscal year.
-Slaughter inspections are scheduled with an abattoir operator in advance to ensure a meat inspection branch inspector is present each time a facility performs slaughter activities in accordance with regulations.
+In addition to processing inspections, the Alberta government conducted 6,705 slaughter inspections in the 2020/2021 fiscal year.
+Slaughter inspections are scheduled with an abattoir operator in advance to ensure a a government Meat Inspector is present each time a facility performs slaughter activities, in accordance with regulations.

 Connect with the Meat and Dairy Inspection Team:

 You will NOT receive a reply on your feedback.
 Do NOT include personal information.
 To get answers to questions, use Alberta Connects.